BehshadBabai/Excursion/README.md

 ## General Information
-This webpage is developed to showcase basic knowldege of developing static webpages.
+This webpage is developed to showcase basic knowledge of developing static webpages.
 The website is a static website providing information on a product named excursion.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->